fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/applications.md

 ![Image](.//media/general-guidance-application-libraries-02.png)

 An example of a FIXM Application is the **FF-ICE Application** developed and released by the FIXM CCB.
-This application addresses the use of FIXM core in the specific context of FF-ICE.
+This application addresses the use of FIXM Core in the specific context of FF-ICE.
 It provides harmonized FF-ICE Message data structure (e.g. data structures for representing the FF-ICE Filing Status, the FF-ICE Planning Status etc.) and the FF-ICE message templates (e.g. the template for the FF-ICE Filed